First Float Column

 The report can be downloaded here.

 The new 2014 Edition of the IEA PVPS report A Snapshot of Global PV is now available.
 This edition presents preliminary market figures in 2013 in the IEA PVPS member countries and many others.
 It shows that at least 37 GW of PV systems were installed in the world in 2013.

 Visit the Snapshot page on this website and find the 2 editions of the report.

 The new 2013 Edition of the IEA PVPS report Trends in Photovoltaic Applications is now available.
 This edition browses 20 years of PV installations in the IEA PVPS member countries and many others.
 Policies to support PV deployment, industry development and the integration of PV in the power sector are analyzed in depth in this report.

 Visit the Trends page on this website and find the 18 editions of the report.

-The field of solar and photovoltaic (PV) forecasting is rapidly evolving.
-The current report provides a snapshot of the state of the art of this dynamic research area, focusing on solar and PV forecasts for time horizons ranging from a few minutes ahead to several days ahead.
+This report provides a snapshot of the state of the art of solar and PV forecasts for time horizons ranging from a few minutes ahead to several days ahead.
 Diverse resources are used to generate solar and PV forecasts, ranging from measured weather and PV system data to satellite and sky imagery observations of clouds, to numerical weather prediction (NWP) models which form the basis of modern weather forecasting.